 Having ice on a residential or commercial property is not only unsafe but can cause serious damage to areas like parking lots and walkways.
 Commercial property owners can end up with unhappy customers, or worse, find themselves in a sticky legal situation over things like black ice or vehicle damage.
 Most property owners understand the importance of eliminating ice as soon as possible to prevent such unwelcome events.
 To keep ice at bay, property owners often consult snow and ice control companies like G. McNeill & Son, who offer tailored ice control using water management.

-Ice removal companies take proactive steps to ensure the safety of a property, often implementing strategies like pre-treatments before a winter event.
+Ice removal companies such as our own take proactive steps to ensure the safety of a property, often implementing strategies like pre-treatments before a winter event.
 They also conduct post-snow site inspections and monitoring to guarantee the best service for property owners.
 Ice removal can be harsh on concrete surfaces, but some companies have opted for gentler chemicals that are less aggressive.
 McNeill uses a unique liquid de-icing treatment that is eco-friendlier and less corrosive than traditional ice melting substances.

 Using chemically-safe but effective treatments ensure not only the well-being of the environment but also workers, customers, and families and their pets.
 For this reason, it is always best to consult a professional ice removal company rather than undertaking DIY methods for ice control.
 They follow a strict list of procedures to minimize risk and damage.